-TYPICAL HYDRA NETWORK
+TYPICAL HYDRA NETWORK EXAMPLE

 The above diagram shows 4 control rooms, each with a Calrec digital console.
-Once powered, the Hydra I/O Racks broadcast "heartbeats" to advertise their presence.

-The Gigabit interface unit for each console transmits and receives audio data to and from the Hydra I/O Racks, via a Gigabit switch.
+The Gigabit interface unit for each console transmits and receives audio data to and from the Hydra I/O boxes, via a Gigabit switch located in the Equipment Room.